 - But where the risk is high, the system might demand multi-factor authentication such as password and fingerprint.

-Let's see how facial recognition is evolving with Dimitrios Pavlakis from ABI Research.
+Let's see how facial recognition evolves with Dimitrios Pavlakis from ABI Research.

 Facial recognition evolution

 Dimitrios Pavlakis, Industry Analyst at ABI Research, says the user experience should depend on the context.

 "It might be okay to wake up your in-car entertainment with just your face, but maybe not to unlock the car itself.
 Manufacturers and algorithm developers might also ship face recognition systems with variable thresholds for different use cases and applications.

 They might dial down the accuracy and increase the authentication speed in smart homes, for example, where there are a small number of frequent users, as opposed to banking or access control, where multiple users need to be identified."